MSchmoecker/Valheim-Pressure-Plate/README.md

 - Trigger Delay: duration it takes before the plate is pressed
 - Invert Doors: inverts open/closed state
 - Ignore wards: allows other players to open doors even they have no access
+- Only open if not permitted: The plate only interacts with players that don't have permission inside the ward area.
+Requires 'Ignore wards' to be active
-- Allow Mobs: monster and creatures can also press the plate.
-Requires Ignore wards to be on
+- Allow creatures to trigger: monster and creatures can also press the plate.
+Requires 'Ignore wards' to be active
+- Tame interaction: decides what certain tame status is needed in order to interact with the plate.
+Requires both 'Ignore wards' and 'Allow creatures to trigger' to be active

 ### Global settings